HookJabs/WCCStudentShowcase/README.md

 -----------------------------------------------
 Create a Login form

-Display a list and or map of projects on campus
+Display a list and/or map of projects on campus